Supercip971/wg14-link/README.md

 ### Document data

 All documents are listed in `data/documents.yml`.
 Aliases (like `c99`) are listed in `data/alias.yml`.
-These files get parsed at build time by `scripts/make-redirect-data.js` to generate a 170 KB JSON data file that our Express application (`app.js`) consumes.
+These files get parsed at build time to generate a 170 KB JSON data file that our Express application (`app.js`) consumes.
+Citation files in BibTeX and CSL-YAML format are also generated.

 ### Infrastructure

 Hosted on Heroku with DNS and caching by Cloudflare.

-## Contributing

-### Running locally
+## Running locally

 ```sh
 # Get source and dependencies